vdideo/M2-Module-OrderMigration/README.md

 NOOE for Magento 2 is available under license (GPL-3.0).
 If you want to contribute code (features or bugfixes), you have to create a pull request via Github and include valid license information.

-The `master` branch contains the latest stable version of the plugin.
+The `main` branch contains the latest stable version of the plugin.
 The `dev` branch contains the version under development.
 All Pull requests must be made on the `dev` branch and must be validated by reviewers working at NOOE.

 ## Changelog